No, no, I'm waiting for a new beta version to be released.

 We understand the Democrats trying to shield Obama.

-So this Hover, Hovind Corker amendment is really the Obama amendment.
+So this Hover, Hovind-Corker Amendment is really the Obama Amendment.

-It was Obama's idea, possibly, and they found a couple of guys to put their names on it.
+It was Obama's idea, possibly, and they found a couple guys to put their names on it.

 Bob Corker, he's a good guy.